RajasGujarathi/rajasgujarathi/README.md

 ### Hi there 👋

+I'm DevOps Engineer & AWS Architect with 10+ years of hands-on experience in architecting/automating and optimizing mission-critical deployments over a large infrastructure.
+Led teams of 5-15 people across technology, business, and design departments.
+Adept at developing solutions and determining customer satisfaction.

 <!--
 **RajasGujarathi/rajasgujarathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.